roybailey/research-static-site-generators/README.md

 Research static site generators

+STATUS:  Experimental

 ## Motivation

 **Mono-repo to try out a couple of static site generators for the generation of a gh-pages documentation site.**

 Mostly interested to avoid installing software that may be difficult or prohibited at large enterprises.
-For that reason we have looked mostly at self contained JavaScript frameworks.
+For that reason we have looked at self contained JavaScript frameworks.

 ## Getting started